biojava/biojava.github.io/wiki/BioJava:CookBook4.0.md

 **Required modules**: *biojava3-protmod, biojava-structure*

--   [How to identify protein modifications in a 3D struture?](BioJava:CookBook3:ProtMod "wikilink")
+-   [How can I identify protein modifications in a 3D struture?](BioJava:CookBook3:ProtMod "wikilink")